Sak Muwaan

 Sak Muwaan was a king of the Maya city Motul de San José in Guatemala.
-He ruled sometime between 700–726.
+He ruled sometime between 700 and 726.

 An Ik-style vessel possesses a hieroglyphic text declaring that it was the property of Chuy-ti Chan, the son of Sak Muwaan.
 Chuy-ti Chan is described as an artist and ballplayer.

 His successor was Yajaw Te' K'inich.